Enter the service price before tax. Deposits and fees not included.

 How much should you tip a tattoo artist?

-What makes tattoo tipping unique is the shop's commission split.
-Most tattoo artists work on a 40/60 or 50/50 split with the studio — meaning on a $300 session, the artist may only keep $150–180 before expenses.
-Your tip goes 100% to the artist, no split.
-It's one of the most direct ways to compensate them for their skill.
+Here's what makes tattoo tipping different from most services: the shop takes a cut.
+Most artists work on a 40/60 or 50/50 split, so on a $300 session, the artist might only keep $150 after the studio gets its share.
+Your tip goes directly to them, no split.
+It's the most direct way to pay them for their work.

 Tip 15% for standard line work or a simple design executed without issue.
 Tip 22–25% for custom artwork, complex shading, cover-ups, or when an artist went above and beyond.
 Never go below 10% for satisfactory work.